 At the rear of the upper cabin, you can find the A380 Onboard Lounge – a bar exclusive to First Class and Business Class passengers and a hub of activity throughout the flight.
 Drinks include premium spirits, exclusive wines, champagne, cocktails, and beers alongside hot and cold beverages served by a bartender.
 The First Class cabin also offers a walk-up bar, which is located in the nose of the plane, between the 2 lavatories.
 Before landing, the bar is transformed into a spa-like lounge with a mini-waterfall.

 Emirates offers 10MB of free WiFi to each passenger during the flight (regardless of class).
-An additional 600MB could be purchased for $1.
-If you exceeded that limit, you could purchase yet another 600MB for $1.
-WiFi did not work great and it surprised me that you had to pay for internet in First Class.
+An additional 600MB could be purchased for $1 USD.
+If you exceeded that limit, you could purchase yet another 600MB for $1 USD.
+WiFi did not work great and it surprised me that you had to pay for the internet in First Class.

 When flying Business (or First) Class with Emirates, you also get complimentary chauffeur-driven airport transfers.

-You may also want to read my other Long Haul Business and First Class flight reviews on Emirates and specifically, my other First Class flight reviews.
+You may also want to read our other Long Haul Business and First Class flight reviews on Emirates and specifically, our other First Class flight reviews.